perriera/for_interfaces/injections/INSTALL.md

 2. Select Appearance and then click on the Dark theme

 ### Summary
-Now you have installed *(perriera) / injections* f  the development environment and editor for a C++17 project (complete with cmake 3.21 support).
-The next steps are now to clone the project then setup your changelog.md (for accurate version control).
+Now you have installed *(perriera) / injections*, the development environment and VSC for a C++17 project (complete with cmake 3.21 support).

 ### Next Steps
 - [How to install (perriera) / interfaces](https://github.com/perriera/for_interfaces/blob/main/injections/interfaces/INSTALL.md)